 Transgender ideology is a dogmatic cult that has brainwashed leftists into condoning violence against women.

-9 months ago I was kicked out of my house for being "transphobic."
-I was also kicked out of the multiple animal rights groups I founded, which focused on ending nonhuman and human oppression through an intersectional lens.
+9 months ago my partner and I were forced out of our house for being "transphobic."
+We were also forced out of the multiple animal rights groups we founded, which focused on ending nonhuman and human oppression through an intersectional lens.

 Later, an activist's brother harassed us at a vegan restaurant, calling me names like "faggot" and "pussy" before assaulting me.